 Cherry blossom must be one of the most popular flowers in Japanese art prints, they are a national flower.
 The blossom is a symbol of the spring, a time of renewal, and the fleeting nature of life, as their life is very short.

 In Ancient Japan, farmers used the arrival of cherry blossom as an indicator of when to plant their rice crops.
+Check out this cherry blossom drawing tutorial.

 Another landscape illustration from Bijutsu Sekai.